Things To Do in Brno

 Entrance Fees and Opening Times

-Admission varies from 60 CZK to 120 CZK depending on which area of the castle you want to see.
+Admission varies from 60 CZK to 120 CZK (2.60 – 5.20 USD), depending on which area of the castle you want to see.
 Full admission to see all parts of the castle (casemates, viewing tower, permanent exhibitions) is 320 CZK.
+(14.30 USD)

 12 PM – Cathedral of St Peter and Paul

 On your way down from the castle, head for the majestic spires of the Cathedral of St Peter and Paul.
-The gothic cathedral isn’t hard to find, not least because it dominates the Brno skyline from its position on top of Petrov Hill.
+The Gothic cathedral isn’t hard to find simply because it dominates the Brno skyline from its position on top of Petrov Hill.

 Visiting the interior of the cathedral is free but for the best views of the city, you’ll need to pay a small entrance fee to climb the 137 steps to the top of the tower.